christopher5106/christopher5106.github.io/_posts/2015-12-26-future-cloud-programming-AWS-lambda-functions-jekyll-github-pages-newsletter-emailing.markdown

 # Example : let us send a newsletter for a Jekyll Gihub Pages blog

-This example would work for any website with a RSS or ATOM feed, such as a blog, a news website, ...
+This example would work for any website with a RSS or ATOM feed, that will give the list of the latest articles, such as a blog, a news website, ...

-I'll create a lambda function that gets the latest articles from the RSS feed, and sends a newsletter to our readers.
+I'll create a lambda function that will fetch the latest articles from the RSS feed, and send them in a newsletter to our readers.

 I'll take the case of a free of cost [Jekyll blog](https://jekyllrb.com/) [hosted by Github](https://pages.github.com/).